JojOatXGME/XGME-ExpHandlerMod/README.md

 * **`enabled`** If the component should be enabled or not.
 Set it to true if you want to use this feature.
 * **`available`** A list of available bonuses.
-You can give somebody a specified bonus by giving the permission `experience.bonus.<bonus>`.
+You can give somebody a specified bonus by giving the permission `experience.bonus.<bonus>` to it.
 If you want to give somebody a bonus of +50%, add `50` to the list and add the permission `experience.bonus.50`.
 A player will always get the highest available bonus.